-Getting involved in coding is a great skill for children to pick up, especially from a young age when they’ll be able to pick up a range of skills from the practice.
-Parents may find that coding could feel too advanced for children, but in actuality there are many benefits to picking up coding during their school years.
+Getting involved in coding is a great skill for children to pick up, especially from a young age when they’ll be able to pick up a range of skills from practice.
+Parents may find that coding could feel too advanced for children, but in actuality, there are many benefits to picking up coding during their school years.

 In this guide from a private school in Cheshire we look at the big benefits to coding lessons for your child on a regular basis.

 In a world that has a lot of traditional creative methods like arts, crafts, creative writing and sports, it can be hard to think that coding is also a benefit to a child’s level of creativity.
 It in fact takes into consideration a lot of different ways you can make something unique and inspiring.

 Coding can involve making an image, animating said image, making your own unique flair to the image and sharing between others.
 Children can get a lot of experience from trying out things like this with coding in mind.

 Coding helps a child develop logical thinking skills